r4victor/tenthousandmeters/content/blog/python_bts_12.md

 What does `task.__step()` do with a future?
 It calls `future.add_done_callback()` to add to the future a callback that reschedules `task.__step()`.
 If the result is already available, the callback is invoked immediately.
 Otherwise, it's invoked when someone/something sets the result by calling `future.set_result()`.

 Native coroutines cannot `yield`.
 Does it mean that we have to write a generator-based coroutine any time we need to `yield` a future?
-No. Native coroutine can simply `await` on futures, like so:
+No. Native coroutines can simply `await` on futures, like so:

 ```python
 async def future_waiter():